 Of course, the hair he smoothed down was not too thick, receding back farther and farther from the high colubrine forehead and the small cold eyes like the eyes a taxidermist would use, slick and dead-looking.

 Looking back, I knew the word colubrine meant snake-like, but wasn’t sure if I’d made that one up, too.
 But no, it turns out it’s actually a word—in the dictionary and everything!

-My upcoming novel, Whizzers, doesn’t have any invented words, as far as I can recall.
+My latest novel, Whizzers, doesn’t have any invented words, as far as I can recall.
 There are at least one or two made-up names, though.
 And I faced plenty of challenges writing it, from the autobiographical nature of much of the material to the not-so-autobiographical elements like time travel.
 Here’s hoping that my next project has its share of challenges but also feels comfortable enough for me to break a few more rules along the way.